sharmi1601/Facial-Recognition-Using-QCNN/README.md

 - Near-perfect classification for several subjects
 - Increased performance variance for visually similar subjects
 - Ensemble architecture remains robust as classification complexity increases

----

-## Discussion & Limitations

-This work **does not claim quantum advantage**.

-Key limitations identified:
-- sensitivity to circuit depth and quantum noise
-- scalability challenges of amplitude encoding
-- reliance on classical classifiers for final decision boundaries

-Despite these limitations, the results validate:
-- the **practical feasibility** of N-QCNNs
-- the importance of **architectural diversity** in quantum feature extraction
-- the potential of hybrid models in **small-sample learning regimes**

----

-## Repository Structure (Planned)